 The Fusion Wallet 2 Review

 This wallet is truly a spectacle to behold.
 Handcrafted from quality aluminium and a variety of hardwood’s wallet is a true alternative to the traditional billfold we’re used to.
-Being born from raising over £25K on Kickstarter the designer and builder Thomas Johnson is an innovative and creative mind who build his own manufacturing facility to help breathe life into his projects and create wallets never before seen.
+Being born from raising over £25K on Kickstarter the designer and builder Thomas Johnson is an innovative and creative mind who built his manufacturing facility to help breathe life into his projects and create wallets never before seen.

 Currently, the fusion wallet exists in many different incarnations.
-The wallet I bought is the Fusion Wallet 2 that comes in three sizes, small, large and extra-large.
+The wallet I bought is the Fusion Wallet 2 which comes in three sizes, small, large and extra-large.
 Having purchased the small version the wallet is incredibly sleek with a build quality higher than any mainstream wallet manufacturer.
 Let’s take a closer look at the Fusion Wallet and what it has to offer.

 Look & Design